aerickt/lapwing-for-beginners/src/Chapter-15.md

 #### Prefix vowel exceptions

 The stroke after a prefix may start with a vowel if needed.
-However, you must use this prefix stroke appropriately; it should modify a root word that can exist on its own.
+However, remember to only use prefixes only when there is a semantic relation.

 ##### Examples